S3-working-group/s3-practical-guide/docs/all.md

 #### Principle 9 – Intentionally Develop Culture

-**_Collaborate on fostering a cooperative culture where people achieve their fuller potential, so that you build and maintain an engaging and productive work environment._**
+**_Collaborate on fostering a cooperative culture where everyone can achieve their fuller potential, so that you build and maintain an engaging and productive work environment._**

 Essential patterns to help you achieve this: